App Development Cost: 10 Hidden Costs of Mobile Apps & How to Handle Them

 Remember: agencies and developers will quote you the full cost of the mobile app development, but this will exclude the ongoing support or software costs.

 You’ve seen in our mobile app development cost breakdown that these costs grow into the most expensive items in your mobile app budget, continuing for as long as your app is available.

 Enter your only way to reduce these hidden costs: a mobile app building platform.

-How BuildFire reduces your app development costs by up to 90%
+How BuildFire reduces your app development cost by up to 90%

 The overarching advantage of building your mobile app with BuildFire: we incur all the above costs for you.
 You only pay us a fixed monthly subscription, which gives you access to all the features and abilities to develop, deploy and maintain your mobile app from a single dashboard.
 You won’t get this benefit with a traditional app development company or a freelance mobile app developer.